Chris Howard (American football): Professional career

-Howard was selected by the Denver Broncos in the fifth round of the 1998 NFL Draft, but he had a difficult pre-season with the Broncos in 1998, fumbling five times in two games.
+Howard was selected by the Denver Broncos in the fifth round of the 1998 NFL draft, but he had a difficult pre-season with the Broncos in 1998, fumbling five times in two games.
 The Broncos released him from their practice squad in September 1998, and he was signed by the Jacksonville Jaguars.
 At the time, Jacksonville Coach Tom Coughlin said: "Chris Howard is a young man and he certainly still is developmental.
 A couple weeks into our system and I think he'll be a guy who can be counted on.
 But I'm not going to say we're done with our evaluations just yet."
 Coughlin said of Howard's fumbles with Denver: "It was carelessness.
 Basically, we'll start from scratch with him fundamentally here."
 Howard had professional totals of 123 yards rushing on 41 carries and 37 yards receiving on five receptions.
 In 2000, his final year, he fumbled twice on only 21 carries in the first two games.
 These were his final two career NFL games.

 Personal life

-Chris Howard married actress Gabrielle Union on May 5, 2001.
+On May 5, 2001, Howard married actress Gabrielle Union, whom he met in 1999.
 They separated in 2005 and their divorce was made final in April 2006.